keboola/kds-team.processor-rename-files/README.md

 **TO UPPERCASE**

-Using a parameter `to_uppercase`, you can convert the filename of your file to uppercase.
+Using a parameter `to_uppercase`, you can convert the filename of all files that match the pattern to uppercase.
 Example configuration:

 ```json